Policy, Systems and Environment (PSE) Needs and Environmental Assessments

 - Smarter Lunchrooms Scorecard pdf - The Smarter Lunchrooms Scorecard contains 60 simple, no-cost or low-cost strategies that lunchrooms can use to increase participation, improve consumption of healthy food, and reduce food waste.
 The strategies are based on research from the Cornell Center for Behavioral Economics in Child Nutrition Programs and partners and other behavioral science research.

-- Data Entry Portal - please enter your scorecard data into the Smarter Lunchrooms Online Scorecard Reporting Tool in Qualtrics. *Given the closures due to COVID-19, this tool has been on hold.
-Please contact the state office if you plan to use this tool and need the data entry portal open in FFY21.
+- Data Entry Portal - please enter your scorecard data into the Smarter Lunchrooms Online Scorecard Reporting Tool in Qualtrics.

 - Smarter Mealtimes

 - For more information on SLM and Smarter Mealtimes, see the SLM Initiatives webpage.

 - The School Garden Assessment Tool webinar provides an overview of the CFHL, UC’s School Garden Assessment Tool available for use beginning in FFY 2020.
 Topics include: background of the Tool’s development; why, when, and how to use this Tool; a review of the Tool and sample entry; and expectations for using this Tool, along with PEARS reporting guidance.
 Please review this webinar before using the School Garden Assessment Tool: Slides | Webinar.